ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 git checkout -b hello-world-stateful-precompile
 ```

-There will be code snippets to copy and paste into the appropriate files.
+We will start off in this directory `./contract-examples/contracts`.

+```bash
+cd contract-examples/contracts
+```

-We will first start off by creating the Solidity interface that we want our precompile to implement.
+First we must create the Solidity interface that we want our precompile to implement.
 This will be the HelloWorld Interface.
 It will have two simple functions, `sayHello()` and `setGreeting()`.
 These two functions will demonstrate the getting and setting respectively of a value stored in the precompile's state space.

-We will place the interface in `./contract-examples/contracts`.
-You can copy and paste the below code into `./contract-examples/contracts/IHelloWorld.sol`.
+Create a new file called `IHelloWorld.sol` and copy and paste the below code.

-```bash
-cd contract-examples/contracts
-```

 ```sol
 // (c) 2022-2023, Ava Labs, Inc. All rights reserved.